valevo/ThesisII/README.md

  - [ ] add to conclusion of Section 3.4 that convergence is useful for Chapter 4
  - [ ] conclusion for Chapter 3
  - [ ] elaborate on introducing paragraph of Chapter 3
+ - [ ] Fano factor plot: fix y-axis

 ## Chapter 4

  - [ ] editing -> comments
  - [ ] (re-do transitioning paragraphs from typicality to filter implementations)
- - [ ] conclusion of Filtering: what does it achieve (aka the gist) and what are the limitations? how does it generalise?
+ - [ ] conclusion of Filtering (algorithms & theory): what does it achieve (aka the gist) and what are the limitations? how does it generalise?
- - [ ] conclusion for filtering: how can learnability of Zipf be assessed?
+ - [ ] conclusion for Filtering (chapter as a whole): how can learnability of Zipf be assessed?

 ## Chapter 5
  - [ ] first a list of contributions, then future work